danielcarter/danielcarter.github.io/pages/index.md

   - no-title
 ---

 I'm an assistant professor of digital media in the School of Journalism and Mass Communication at Texas State University.
-By studying how people use and adapt technologies in order to meet their distinct needs, I hope to better understand how we can creatively shape technology use in the future.
-I have side interests in digital humanities, data visualization, labor and infrastructure.
+I study how online labor, technology adaptation and infrastructure.

 Recently I've written about [Twitter marketing and Tupperware](http://theoutline.com/post/2487/twitter-parties-are-tupperware-parties-reborn) and [the most depressing side of the gig economy](http://theoutline.com/post/2393/the-only-job-a-robot-couldn-t-do) for [The Outline](http://theoutline.com).